 Introduction

-Motivation

-The major motivation for this piece of work comes from the fact that most of the work surrounding the examining of students is still done manually.
-This dissertation introduces the need, scope and application of automation for reduction of manual work.
-The software solution described and developed as a part of this dissertation is tend to be designed in a way that it utilizes and requires the least resources and infrastructure for its operation.
+The major motivation for this thesis comes from the fact that most of the work surrounding the examining of students is still done manually.
+This thesis introduces the need, scope and application that is built for the automation of the examination process for reducing the manual work.
+The software solution described and developed as a part of this thesis is tend to be designed in a way that it utilizes and requires the least resources and infrastructure for its operation.
 The application is made as dynamic as possible hence it can be used outside the set scope (i.e. for Computer Support for Study course), if the process of examination can be standardized for that course or subject.
 Different methods of approaching the automation are also described along with their benefits and shortcomings.

-For the sake of simplicity, CSS course is used as an example all through this dissertation, to analyze and demonstrate the challenges and solution proposals to different aspects of such an automation process.
+For the sake of simplicity, CSS course is used as an example all through this thesis, to analyze and demonstrate the challenges and solution proposals to different aspects of such an automation process.

-Process Summary

-When conducted manually, the whole examination process is taken care of manually with the help of up to three or more people.
+When conducted manually, the whole examination process procedure is taken care of manually with the help of up to three or more people.
 From the preparation of question paper to reviewing the answers from students (most of the times in an unorganized way) and assigning grades.
 If a course or subject is registered by many students (which in fact is a case for the CSS course), for e.g. in order of hundreds then the whole process becomes even more cumbersome and hard to handle, leading to the slowdown of the review process and requirement of even more manual efforts.

-Aim

-The aim and importance of this dissertation is to provides a good understanding of the examination processes where most of the work is done manually along with ways to approach the automations of such nature.
-The problem that has been addressed in this dissertation is mostly concerned with the organization and automation of the answer reviewing system and aid the plagiarism check.
+The aim of this thesis is to provides a good understanding of the examination processes where most of the work is done manually along with ways to approach the automations of such nature.
+The problem that has been addressed in this thesis is mostly concerned with the organization and automation of the answer reviewing system and aid the plagiarism check.
 Also, a summary of how to achieve operational excellence by the deployment of small and cost effective automations is made part of this work.

-The software solution Testrek, developed mainly in Python as part of this dissertation can help in organization of reviewing and running a preliminary plagiarism check on answers from the students taking part in the examination.
+The software solution Testrek, developed mainly in Python as part of this thesis can help in organization of reviewing and running a preliminary plagiarism check on answers from the students taking part in the examination.
 The designing of the solution is dynamically approached so that the testing of any kind can use this solution if it can be standardized as mentioned in the 2nd Chapter.
-This dissertation can also be used to conduct further research and development on automating the sub processes which are out of scope of this bachelor work.
+This thesis can also be used to conduct further research and development on automating the sub processes which are out of scope of this bachelor work.

 The information is ordered in way so that one starts by understanding the aim and challenges faced due to the current process, followed by a description of the solution proposals and technologies used to develop the solution itself.